How to Professionally Ask For an Update at Work: Tips + Examples

 Say you’ve met a potential lead during an industry networking event.
 They’ve expressed interest in your business services or a product and asked to continue the talk over email.
 Or, your PR team may have made the initial connection.

-These and similar scenarios require you to provide more context in the beginning before you get to the point in your update request.
+These and similar scenarios call for more context in the beginning, before you get to the point in your update request.

 “As [PR person name] mentioned…”